wgxli/simple-fhe/examples/linear-regression/README.md

 encrypted datapoints to the server, which computes a regression on large quantities of data accumulated over time.

 ## Step 1: Keypair Generation
-We generate an store a set of keys to be used throughout the process.
+We generate and store a set of keys to be used throughout the process.
 ```py
 # 1_keygen.py